 The former All-American football player struggled to keep his weight down once he was no longer actively suiting up on game day.
 Reports claim his weight reached a dangerous 450 pounds.
 He was soon diagnosed with diabetes and was found to have blood circulatory issues in his legs.

 The condition saw Perry lose a gargantuan amount of weight, all the way down to an unhealthy 190 pounds, scarcely resembling the man he once was.

 Now, Perry has lost most of his fortune that he made from playing in the NFL.
 Per Sports Illustrated, his Super Bowl ring was auctioned for $200,000 of which Perry received absolutely zilch.

 His brother, Michael Dean Perry, the one who found a bed-ridden William weighing 190 pounds, has gone on record to say he believes his brother is also suffering from "traces of CTE."

 Perry is currently residing in an assisted-living facility where his health can more easily be monitored.
-Here’s hoping Perry can get the help he needs and restore at least some of his health.
+Here's to hoping Perry can get the help he needs and restore at least some of his health.